-There are three main grounds for withdrawal of expiation notices:
+There are four main grounds for withdrawal of expiation notices:

 If you have paid the expiation fee (either in full or in part) and the notice is subsequently withdrawn, you may be entitled to a refund but this will depend on the ground being relied upon for withdrawal (see details for each ground below).

 1. You did not receive the expiation notice

 If it becomes apparent to the authority that you did not receive the expiation notice until after the due date for payment has passed and this was resulting from error on the part of the authority or the postal system, or because of a failure in the transmission of an email sending the notice, the authority must withdraw the expiation notice [Expiation of Offences Act 1996 (SA) s 16(6)].